Long Layover? How To Sleep At An Airport Like A Pro

 Here are a few tips to keep your luggage or valuables from being stolen while you sleep

-• Keep your passports, credit cards and cash near or on you.
+• Keep your passports, credit cards and cash near you or on you.
 Otherwise, put your valuables in an INSIDE pocket of your bag— NOT the outside pocket where they can easily get snatched.

 • Put larger expensive things like cameras, laptops and purses inside your luggage and keep it near you, preferably with a TSA-approved carry-on luggage lock.